 Why is Everybody So Stressed?

-for the July, 2018 edition of Natural Awakenings Magazine
+Written for the July 2018 edition of Natural Awakenings Magazine

 As a society, it’s clear that we need healthy coping skills to self-soothe and self-regulate stress and emotions without numbing or lashing out.
 But we have never been taught the coping skills and methods.
-A study published by the National Institutes of Health, reported a that the yoga and meditation group demonstrated significantly greater improvements in scores for insomnia, perceived stress, resilience, stress and anxiety in comparison to the waitlist control group.
+A study published by the National Institutes of Health reported that the yoga and meditation group demonstrated significantly greater improvements in scores for insomnia, perceived stress, resilience, stress, and anxiety in comparison to the waitlist control group.
 The average score improvement shows anxiety went from 9.4 to 5.7 and stress from 13.2 to 8.8 after only eight weeks.
-If you want to release stress and learn methods for relief, find a yoga teacher or studio specializing in stress reduction and/or trauma informed yoga.
+If you want to release stress and learn methods for relief, find a yoga teacher or studio specializing in stress reduction and/or trauma-informed yoga.
 See Stress Release Sundays in the News Briefs.

 Devpreet Kaur is a Certified Clinical Trauma Professional and registered yoga and meditation teacher offering trauma-informed yoga and recovery and stress release yoga classes at Live In Joy Yoga in Audubon, N.J.